Poetry

 something that is what it is and also represents something else

-conventional symbols – symbols with a generally understood meaning across cultures with similar usages such as the various road signs or even computer icons
+symbols with a generally understood meaning across cultures with similar usages such as the various road signs or even computer icons.

 symbols that are used within a piece of literature to represent a person, object, or situation in that piece of literature such as pink ribbons representing the purity and innocence of a character who is wearing them.